 2 ECTS | 56 working hours

-The first part of the course is asynchronous (with a set of content in Moodle that the participants can explore at their own pace during one week)
+The first part of the course is asynchronous (with a set of content in Moodle that the participants can explore at their own pace for one week)

 The second part is the local training (the participants have a two days face-to face course )